 And the bloody photography!
 Don’t even get me going on that.
 Oh, all right I will.
 Photographers complain mightily about how they can’t make money now when everybody has a digital camera and editors don’t want to pay.
 And yet, and yet you guys still figure out ways to take funky trips to exotic locales I can only afford to see in National Geographic.
 I can barely afford the gas to get to town to get my mail (still mostly flyers) and you guys are jetting around the friggin world to “get the shot” which you tell me you can’t get paid for.
 Interesting indeed.

 I must be doing something very, very wrong here.
 Or you guys are all lying through your teeth.

-It doesn’t matter how you spin it, social media is one strange world.
+It doesn’t matter how you spin it, social media for writers is one strange world.
 Very, very strange and it must be taken with a very large spoonful of fibre if it’s taken at all.